ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 Clearly we have very good and wise idioms.
 Thus many times our decisions are seamless, like being in "autopilot mode".
 The more we *practice*, the more fluent we are.

 Some concepts we have met today have been growing up in the C++ ecosystem for decades.
 Yet some people do not know them.
-Don't join such people.
+Don't join such group of people.

 Other concepts are more new and debatable, open to balancing compromises and often they imply to commit to a certain "style".
 For instance, `std::optional`, that has been in the industry (and in many other languages) for many years but it is a competitor of other styles and ways to handle errors.
 Be open to *take in consideration* new styles and idioms.
 As Bruce Lee was used to wrap up his [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do):